shortcutssoftware/sc-ols-examples/other/stylist-single-signon/README.md

 The first step to making this feature work is to contact Shortcuts and arrange for the _Stylist single sign-on_ feature to be enabled for your organization.
-Because each organization differs in the way that it manages passwords and credentials, we will have to provide a mechanism unique to you that allows us to call back to you with stylist credentials in order for you to validate them.
+Because each organization differs in the way that it manages passwords and credentials, we will have to provide a pathway unique to you that allows us to call back to you with stylist credentials in order for you to validate them.

-The next step is for the organization to put in place some code that will drive the _Stylist single sign-on_ process from their end.
+The next step is for the organization to put in place some code that will drive the _Stylist single sign-on_ process from your end.

 The (simple) process is:

-1. The organization will collect the stylist's credentials and supply them to Shortcuts for validation.
+1. You will collect the stylist's credentials and supply them to the Shortcuts signon server for validation.
-    1. Shortcuts will call back to the organization to validate the supplied credentials
+    1. Shortcuts will call back to you to validate the supplied credentials
-    1. If this validation is successful then the organization will receive 2 cookies that allow the stylist access to their site in the Shortcuts Live environment.
+    1. If this validation is successful then you will receive 2 cookies that allow the stylist access to their site in the Shortcuts Live environment.
-1. The organization will make a request to the Shortcuts Live environment, and supply the cookies obtained above.
+1. You will then make a request to the Shortcuts Live environment, and supply the cookies obtained above.
 This will be enough to allow access to a site.